Naval Station Pearl Harbor: Overview

 Naval Station Pearl Harbor provides berthing and shore side support to surface ships and submarines, as well as maintenance and training.
 Pearl Harbor can accommodate the largest ships in the fleet, to include dry dock services, and is now home to over 160 commands.
 Housing, personnel, and family support are also provided and are an integral part of the shore side activities, which encompasses both permanent and transient personnel.

 Because Pearl Harbor is the only intermediate maintenance facility for submarines in the Middle Pacific, it serves as host to a large number of visiting submariners.

 The Naval Computer and Telecommunications Area Master Station, Pacific (NCTAMS PAC), Wahiawa, Hawaii is the world's largest communication station.
 The headquarters site of this shore command is located in the central section of the island of Oahu, approximately three miles north of Wahiawa.

+Pearl Harbor is the headquarters for the Hawaii field office of the Naval Criminal Investigative Service.